BenjaminNechicattu/GolangTutorials/README.md

     Lets Do it One By One !

 # Run Your Program
-    use the following command to run a golang program.
+use`go run hello_world.go`command to run a golang program.
-    `go run hello_world.go`

 # Packages And  Declarations
     We have to declare packages that has to be executed alongside.
 Every Packages has a Path and A Name Assiciated with.